AngularTS

 Returns void

-• Finds a scope by its registered $scopename.
+• Find a scope by its registered $scopename.

 Parameters